CrZ25/SummerProjectCOSC/README.md

      3. Fill in blank
      4. Finding error in the code
      5. Correct output

 2. ~~Algorithm/Procedure Based Game~~
    - ~~ex.
 Human Resource Machine~~
 3. ~~RPG~~
    - ~~Character movement based coding~~
    - ~~Possibly OOP~~
+4. Sidescroller with Conditionals
+   - the "ship" or character is always moving to the right
+   - user has to set conditionals to pass through the obstacles
+   - progressively gets harder and more programming functions are used